spaculussoft/balkantest/README.md

   npm start
 ```

-## Important Note for Stripe Payment Integration
+## Important Note for Stripe Payment

-When using the Stripe payment, please ensure select "US" as the country when entering their billing information.
+When using the Stripe payment, please ensure select "United States" as the country when entering billing information.